takuyaW/docs/content/products_guide/monaca_ide/dependencies/cordova_plugin.en.md

 you can run it on [Monaca Debugger](/en/debugger/).

 {{<note>}}
     This code was written for Cordova 4.1.
-We apologize in advance in case the code may behave differently on various devices.content
+We apologize in advance in case the code may behave differently on various devices.
 {{</note>}}

 {{<highlight html>}}